Landlord Q & A

 Q: Are landlords required to lease to people who have housing agency vouchers?

-A: No. As a landlord, you have the freedom to rent to whomever you like, so long as you are not discriminating against potential tenants based on color, race, religion, sex, familial status or national origin.
+A: No. As a landlord, you have the freedom to rent to whomever you like, so long as you are not discriminating against potential tenants based on color, race, religion, sex, familial status, national origin, or source of income.
 HCHCD does not require landlords to house families involved in the program.

 Q: Does the housing agency screen families?